cmhume/Cryptocurrencies/README.md

 ## Overview:

 The purpose of this analysis was to use unsupervised machine learning algorithms to analyze cryptocurrency data.
-The original data in the crypto_data.csv file was processed with pandas in a python jupyter notebook to enable the use of the Kmeans machine learning algorithm.
+The original data in the crypto_data.csv file was pre-processed with pandas in a python jupyter notebook to enable the use of the K-means machine learning algorithm.
+PCA was also used to reduce the dimensions of the dataframe.
 An elbow curve was used to determine the number of clusters to use in the machinelearning algorithm and a 3d plot was created to show the results.
 MinMaxScaler was later used to rescale the TotalCoinSupply and TotalCoinsMined columns and a new dataframe and hvplot scatter plot were made.

 ### K means Elbow Curve